The shared legislative core

 Landlord and Tenant Act 1985, Section 9A

+Inserted by the Homes (Fitness for Human Habitation) Act 2018.
 Implied into every residential tenancy in England: a statutory duty on landlords to ensure the property is fit for human habitation throughout the term.
-SI 2025/1042 is made under this framework.
+This is a general duty distinct from Awaab’s Law, which sits under a separate provision (see below).

 HFFHH Act 2018